Documentation

 There are three different kinds of respondent sources: integrated providers, first party data, and external providers:

-- External respondent sources can be used on the Team or Enterprise plans, allowing custom integration with your sample provider.
-You can get instructions on using your sample provider in this article.
+• External respondent sources can be used on the Team or Enterprise plans, allowing custom integration with your sample provider.
+We have a dedicated, pre-configured flow for InnovateMR, and you can connect any other panel using the generic bring your own sample flow.

 For integrated providers, the respondent source definition will be taken from any quotas you have in the survey: